Manifold Dimension Estimation via Local Graph Structure: Evaluation

 Tables~\ref{tab:res01} and \ref{tab:res02} report results for noiseless, uniformly sampled datasets with sample sizes $n = 500$ and $n = 2000$, respectively.
 Notably, the selected baseline estimators already perform competitively in this setting.
-Nonetheless, our proposed estimators demonstrate comparable or superior performance in many cases—particularly when the sample size is small, where competing methods tend to exhibit greater bias and variance, especially on nonlinearly embedded manifolds ($M_{41}$ to $M_{43}$).
+Nonetheless, our proposed estimators demonstrate comparable or superior performance in many cases—particularly when the sample size is small, where competing methods tend to exhibit greater bias and variance, especially on nonlinearly embedded ($M_{41}$ to $M_{43}$) and high-dimensional manifolds ($M_{13}$ and $M_{33}$).

 However, our methods encounter difficulties on trivial manifolds such as hyperballs ($M_{21}$ to $M_{23}$).
-This is expected, as both \textbf{QE} and \textbf{TLS} are designed to fit local quadratic models, which are ill-suited for trivial manifolds with zero curvature, i.e., the quadratic model \eqref{eqn-qa} misspecifies.
+This is expected, as both \textbf{QE} and \textbf{TLS} are designed to fit local quadratic models, which are ill-suited for trivial manifolds with zero curvature, i.e., the quadratic model misspecifies.
 In these cases, the estimators revert to their fallback mechanisms, which are less effective.

-Tables~\ref{tab:res03} and \ref{tab:res04} present results for the same set of synthetic datasets with added $p$-dimensional Gaussian noise.
-As expected, the presence of noise leads to a substantial degradation in performance across nearly all estimators.
-Nevertheless, in many cases, our proposed estimators continue to outperform existing methods, benefiting from the robustness of the underlying regression procedures, which explicitly account for noise.
-In comparison, most existing estimators base their design on the noiseless setup.
+Results for the same set of synthetic datasets with added $p$-dimensional noise are presented in Tables D.1 to D.6.
+Three types of noise are considered.
+Tables D.1 and D.2 report results under Gaussian noise, Tables D.3 and D.4 under uniform noise, and Tables D.5 and D.6 under Laplace noise\footnote{Due to page limitation, Tables D.1 to D.6 are provided in the supplementary material.}.
+The parameters of the noise distributions are chosen so that all noise types have the same variance.

-In particular, the performance of our \textbf{TLS} estimator improves significantly with larger sample sizes, indicating that explicitly modeling noise in both the predictors and responses can be beneficial in noisy settings.
-It is also noteworthy that even the top-performing methods exhibit considerable bias on relatively simple manifolds such as $M_{6}$ to $M_{10}$, underscoring the inherent difficulty of the dimension estimation task in the presence of noise.
+As expected, the presence of noise leads to a substantial degradation in performance across all estimators, with both bias and variance increasing significantly.
+The type of noise appears to have only a limited impact on the results.
+Compared to the noiseless setting, the top-performing estimators are more dispersed.
+Overall, \textbf{QE}, \textbf{TLS}, and \textbf{MADA} perform the best.
+Our estimators tend to outperform \textbf{MADA} when the sample size is large; however, for smaller sample sizes, \textbf{MADA} appears to be slightly more competitive.
+In comparison, although \textbf{DanCo}, and \textbf{TwoNN} perform reasonably well on noiseless data, their performance deteriorates a lot in the presence of noise.